Pros and Cons of 3D Printing

 Pros and Cons of 3D Printing: Overview Table

-Before diving deeper, here’s a quick summary of the major advantages and disadvantages of 3D printing to help you understand the big picture.
+To start, here’s a quick overview of the key advantages and disadvantages of 3D printing, giving you a clear snapshot of the big picture.

 Advantages of 3D Printing